Pigeon Forge Spring Break: Your 2023 In-Depth Guide

 Cades Cove

-It is a go-to stop on any Smoky Mountain Visit, and it's not hard to see why!
-Visitors of all ages will be charmed and challenged by this 11-mile loop which features unparalleled wildlife viewing, historic homes and churches, and awe-inspiring mountain scenery.
+It is a go-to stop on any Smoky Mountain Visit, and it’s not hard to see why!
+With its 11-mile loop featuring historic homes, churches, and wildlife, Cades Cove is one of the many Pigeon Forge things to do with kids.

 Keep your eyes peeled for coyote, groundhog, turkey, raccoon, and skunk, and don't forget to pick up a self-guided tour pamphlet to learn all about the intriguing Native American history and European settlements that pepper this trail.